 The Storyworks program is designed to support up-and-coming filmmakers to develop strong social impact docos.
 The course is built around four essential professional development modules – Impact, Evaluation, Partnerships and Fundraising.
 Each module is delivered through a mix of online learning, individual discussion and interactive webinars.
 Webinars present detailed case studies with industry professionals, allowing filmmakers to unpack and understand the module in practice.

-Buy your tickets for Stories that work here.
-Places limited.
+Buy your tickets to join us at Stories that work here!

 Below is a list of the projects being developed for the Stories that Works event: